 Talk to a Louisiana Fire Insurance Lawyer for Help

 Your property insurance policy likely requires you to notify the insurer of damage and submit your claim within a short window of time.
-If you experienced a fire at your home or business, contact the MIC Firm as soon as possible.
+If you experienced a fire at your home or business, contact My Insurance Case as soon as possible.

 We fight to get you an advance on your claim immediately, so you can access the resources you need.
 We help protect your legal rights and compel the insurer to address your claim in a timely manner.
 If necessary, we won’t hesitate to take the matter to court to fight for your right to compensation.